drmacsika/fastapi-django-combo/README.md

-# fastapi-blog
+# FastAPI and Django
-Production ready async endpoints blog built with FastAPI, Async SQLAlchemy, and Alembic.
+This projects aims to combine FastAPI and Django to build a Production ready application.